 Once Layer 1 is in place, you need two more things to legally rent your villa to tourists on Airbnb, Booking.com, or any other platform:

-KBLI 55193 is the Indonesian business classification specifically for villa accommodation — short-term tourist rentals.
-This code must be added to your NIB alongside the existing KBLI 68111.
+The correct accommodation KBLI as determined by current regulations must be added to your NIB to permit villa accommodation — short-term tourist rentals.
+This code is added alongside the existing real estate KBLI.
 A single PT PMA can hold multiple KBLI codes.

-Requirements: Valid NIB with KBLI 55193, building safety compliance, local tax registration, and in some areas a recommendation from the local banjar (village council).
+Requirements: Valid NIB with the correct accommodation KBLI, building safety compliance, local tax registration, and in some areas a recommendation from the local banjar (village council).
 Processing typically takes 2–4 months.

 The key insight: Layer 2 is straightforward if Layer 1 is already done correctly.
-A properly registered PT PMA with all 7 ownership documents can add KBLI 55193 and obtain a TDUP in weeks.
+A properly registered PT PMA with all 7 ownership documents can add the correct accommodation KBLI and obtain a TDUP in weeks.
 But without Layer 1, there's nothing to build on.

 Before you sign a contract or send a deposit for any Bali villa, use this checklist.
 Start with Layer 1 (ownership) — if these aren't in order, nothing else matters: